TeaCommerce/Tea-Commerce-Documentation/docs/3.0.0/payment-providers/stripe-subscription/README.md

 ![stripe_006.png](/img/stripe_006.png)

-On the next screen, fill in the details of the plan such as the recuring interval + pricing and then click **Add pricing plan**.
+On the next screen, fill in the details of the plan such as the recuring interval + pricing.
+Prices entered in Stripe should be exlcuding VAT as it is will be decided by Tea Commerce the relevant VAT Group and thus tax rate which applies.
+Once complete click **Add pricing plan**.

 ![stripe_007.png](/img/stripe_007.png)